 Enhance Databrary’s Feature Set

 With Databrary established as a working service, we will add enhancements that will help researchers to search and access Databrary’s materials.
 Full-text search is becoming relatively trivial with off-the-shelf search engines like Apache Solr or Elasticsearch, but the same cannot be said about video data.
 Higher level descriptions of video data can assist viewers in finding relevant content, but creating metadata that describes video file content, especially on a frame-by-frame basis, poses real challenges.
 By extending the video tagging and annotation tools on the session timeline, we will allow researchers to add metadata that will be useful for others to identify interesting segments of video.
 Similarly, we will enhance tools for researchers to create their own excerpts—small, illustrative clips gleaned from larger video files—that contain some salient event or example of a phenomenon.
 With the permission of the participant, investigators may share excerpts with other scholars or use them in the classroom and at conferences.
 Excerpts also become a means within the repository for finding and selecting datasets that have a conceptual relationship.
 Because many investigators who collect video do so in conjunction with other temporally dense data streams—physiological measures (e.g., heart rate, brain activity), body motion, or eye gaze position—we will explore ways to link Databrary’s video assets to external repositories storing these measures, or where feasible, provide internal support for them.
 Finally, we plan to incorporate ways to read and write files compatible with the most prevalent video coding/annotation tools used in the developmental and learning science communities.
-This will allow researchers to share video coding data with their video data regardless of the coding software they use in their own lab.
+This will allow researchers to more easily share video coding/annotation data with their video data regardless of the coding software they use in their own lab.

 Integrate with Other Services